Hyperdimension Neptunia Victory

 Hyperdimension Neptunia Victory (神次元ゲイムネプテューヌV, Kami Jigen Game Neptune V) is an action role-playing game developed and published by Idea Factory with the assistance of Compile Heart.
 It is the third installment in the Hyperdimension Neptunia franchise.
 Set in the year 1989, the story takes place after Hyperdimension Neptunia Mk2 in an alternate dimension to Gamindustri, bringing more insight to the "Console War" story arc.
 The game was released in Japan in August 2012 and in North America and Europe in 2013.

 A portable remaster for the PlayStation Vita, titled Hyperdimension Neptunia Re;Birth3: V Century was released in Japan in December 2014, and worldwide under the subtitle of V Generation in 2015.
 It later released for Microsoft Windows and PlayStation 4.
 It was ported to Nintendo Switch in Japan on May 23, 2024 and though an English release was planned for May 21, three days earlier than the Japanese version it was delayed indefinitely a day before release.
 On December 13, the English version was cancelled, with Idea Factory stating Nintendo had refused the release as they had "not complied with the Nintendo Guidelines.
-The game will release in English in 2025.
+The game was released in English in 2025.

 Gameplay

-The gameplay is similar to its predecessor, Hyperdimension Neptunia Mk2, with one exception.
+The gameplay is similar to its predecessor, Hyperdimension Neptunia Mk2, with a handful of changes.
 The AP bar is gone so now characters can customize their combos but they are limited to one combo per turn.
 CPU's and Candidates can activate Hard Drive Divinity at the cost of 20% of their SP.
 Also included is the EXE Drive Gauge which fills up by the number of hits in a combo.
 This gauge can be expanded upon three times for a total of four gauges.
 When the gauge is full, characters can utilize an EXE drive, which is the equivalent of a special move.
 Joint attacks cost more than one section of the gauge.
 In the remake, the EXE drive gauge is gone, so Special moves cost all SP, which is limited to 1,000.